-Did you know that more than one-half of your home’s energy costs are for your heating and cooling?
-That’s why it’s essential to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s critical to have an energy-efficient HVAC system.

-In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save homeowners money and encourage sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save consumers money and encourage sustainability.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces